konnov/protocols-made-fun/_posts/2024-04-30-properties.md

 | **100**   | **61**       | **67**  | **1**     | **80**  | **98**       | **29**       |

 Our abstract DeFi protocol has generously minted tokens to everyone, including Eve.

+### 3.5.
+Draining Tokens Again

+So far we have seen more or less obvious effects of a DeFi attack, even though the underlying protocol could be quite complex.
+It does not always happen that an attacker steals all the tokens.
+Even if they steal, say, 5% of the total value locked, then they may be well off.

+How can we specify such an attack?
+Intuitively, Eve has to extract more value than she invested.
+To this end, we have to keep track of how much Eve has sent to the protocol and received from it.

 ### 4. A Bullet-Proof Protocol?